- BBachelors Available

 Understanding the chemistry of crime

 Proper, ethical and accurate processing of physical evidence from a crime scene is critical in solving crimes.
-Forensic chemists are a vital piece of the justice system.
+Forensic drug analysts are a vital piece of the justice system.

-BGSU forensic chemistry students are interdisciplinary, studying the biological and chemical foundations for forensic science, in-field procedures and the legal and ethical requirements of gathering, analyzing and presenting evidence in court.
+BGSU forensic drug analysis students are interdisciplinary, studying the biological and chemical foundations for forensic science, in-field procedures and the legal and ethical requirements of gathering, analyzing and presenting evidence in court.